Urban Meadow Gardening: Can You Plant A Meadow In The City

 Urban meadowscaping can vary greatly.
 In general, a meadow in the city is done in large areas which have traditionally been kept as turf.
 Common areas to find these meadowlands include between highways and around parking lots.

-To begin the conversion of the space to meadow, various types of native grasses and wildflowers are used.
+To begin the conversion of a space to a meadow, various types of native grasses and wildflowers are used.
 These native species are attractive to pollinators and support a more natural and easy-to-care for ecosystem.

-Although the creation of a meadow in the city is most effective over large areas, home gardeners who wish to grow an urban meadow also have several options.
+Although creating a meadow in the city is most effective over large areas, home gardeners who wish to grow an urban meadow also have several options.

 Grow an Urban Meadow